microsoft/vscode-docs/docs/remote/tunnels.md

 Accessing the VS Code Server involves a few components:

 * The VS Code Server: Backend server that makes VS Code remote experiences possible.
-* [Remote Tunnels extension](./tunnels.md): Extension that facilitates the connection to the remote machine, where you have an instance of the server running.
+* Remote Tunnels extension: Extension that facilitates the connection to the remote machine, where you have an instance of the server running.

 ### As an extension author, what do I need to do?

 The VS Code extension API abstracts away local/remote details so most extensions will work without modification.
 However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
 We recommend you test your extension to be sure that no updates are required.
 See [Supporting Remote Development](../../api/advanced-topics/remote-extensions.md) for details.

+### Can multiple users or clients access the same remote instance simultaneously?

+No, an instance of the server is designed to be accessed by one user or client at a time.

 ### How do I remove a tunnel or machine?

-If you'd like to stop a tunnel you're running via the CLI, you may use `Ctrl + C` to end the active connection.
-If you've enabled tunneling through the VS Code UI, you may run the command **Remote Tunnels: Turn of Remote Tunnel Access...**.
+If you'd like to stop a tunnel you're running via the CLI, you may use `Ctrl + C` to end the active tunnel.
+If you've enabled tunneling through the VS Code UI, you may run the command **Remote Tunnels: Turn of Remote Tunnel Access...** in VS Code.

-You may remove a machine's association with tunneling through the `code tunnel unregister` CLI command, or right-clicking on the machine and selecting "unregister" in the VS Code Remote Explorer UI.
+You may remove a remote machine's association with tunneling through the `code tunnel unregister` CLI command, or by right-clicking on the machine and selecting "unregister" in the VS Code Remote Explorer UI.